Legal Defense Team Fighting Charges of Violating the False Claims Act for Health Care Professionals in the Houston Area

 Call Oberheiden & McMurrey, LLP now to speak with our Health Care Fraud Defense Team about your case.
 Initial consultations are free and confidential.

 False Claims Act Defense Attorneys Serving Houston, Texas

-Dr. Nick Oberheiden has represented clients in qui tam lawsuits, False Claims Act investigations, Medicare fraud investigations, Tricare fraud investigations, Stark Law violations, and anti-kickback proceedings before virtually all federal agencies including, but not limited to, the Office of Inspector General (OIG), the Department of Health and Human Services (HHS), the Department of Defense (DOD), the Department of Justice (DOJ), and the Department of Labor (DOL).
+Dr. Nick Oberheiden has represented clients in qui tam lawsuits, False Claims Act investigations, Medicare/Medicaid fraud investigations, Tricare fraud investigations, Stark Law violations, and anti-kickback proceedings before virtually all federal agencies including, but not limited to, the Office of Inspector General (OIG), the Department of Health and Human Services (HHS), the Department of Defense (DOD), the Department of Justice (DOJ), and the Department of Labor (DOL).
 Dr. Oberheiden is trained in negotiations by Harvard Law School and holds a Juris Doctor from the University of California, Los Angeles, as well as a Ph.D. in law.

 Lynette S. Byrd is a former Assistant United States Attorney (AUSA).
 Detroit clients greatly benefit from Ms. Byrd’s previous experience with the Department of Justice, where she prosecuted health care fraud, Anti-Kickback violations, violations of the False Claims Act, and Stark Law violations on behalf of the United States.
 Ms. Byrd has immense experience with health care law enforcement, and she regularly argues federal matters for her clients.

 We are available to discuss your case.
 You can call us directly or complete our contact form or by sending us an email.

 Oberheiden & McMurrey, LLP